oracle/oci-grafana-metrics/docs/linux.md

 Click **Save & Test** to return to the home dashboard.

-After the initial configuration, you can modify the datasource adding a new tenancy clicking on the **Add another Tenancy** thick button and filling the additional credentials.
+After the initial configuration, you can modify the datasource adding a new tenancy clicking on the **Add another Tenancy** checkbox and filling the additional credentials.
 You can also disable a configured Tenancy leaving ampty the **Profile Name** as in this screenshot:

 ![Tenancy Disabled](images/multi_disable.png)